-The Devagrahara grants were made to secular parties such as writers and merchants, for the purpose of repair and worship of temples.
+The Devagrahara grants were made to secular parties such as writers and merchants, for repair and worship of temples.
 The secular grants were made to secular parties and are evident from a grant made by the Uccakalpa dynasty.
-According to it, two villages were bestowed as a mark of favour, in perpetuity with fiscal and administrative rights upon a person called Pulindabhatta.
+According to it, two villages were bestowed as a mark of favor, in perpetuity with fiscal and administrative rights upon a person called Pulindabhatta.
 Epigraphic evidence of land grants made to officers for the administrative and military services is lacking, though such grants cannot be ruled out.
 In fact, certain designations of administrative officers such as bhagika and bhogapalika suggest that some of the state officials may have been remunerated by land grants.

 Position of Peasantry

-They were often authorized to enjoy the land, to get it enjoyed, to cultivate it or get it cultivated.
+They were often authorized to enjoy the land, to get it enjoyed, to cultivate it, or get it cultivated.
 The donated land could thus be assigned to tenants on certain terms.
 This also implied the donee’s right to evict the tenants from their land.
 The practice of subinfeudation therefore reduced the permanent tenants to the position of ten- ants-at-will.
-The position of peasants was also undermined from the Gupta period onwards on account of the imposition of forced labour (Vishti) and several new levies and taxes.
+The position of peasants was also undermined from the Gupta period onwards on account of the imposition of forced labor (Vishti) and several new levies and taxes.

 Crafts Production and Industry

-Many important sites like Taxila, Ahichchhatra, Mathura, Rajghat, Kausambi and Pataliputra have yielded many craft products like earthen wares, terracottas, beads made of different stones, objects of glass, items made of metals, etc.
+Many important sites like Taxila, Ahichchhatra, Mathura, Rajghat, Kausambi, and Pataliputra have yielded many craft products like earthenwares, terracottas, beads made of different stones, objects of glass, items made of metals, etc.

 Different varieties of silk, cloth, called Kshauma and Pattavastra are mentioned in the text of this period.
-An inscription of fifth century from Mandasor in western Malwa refers to a guild of silk weavers who had migrated from south Gujarat and settled in the Malwa region.
+An inscription of the fifth century from Mandasor in western Malwa refers to a guild of silk weavers who had migrated from south Gujarat and settled in the Malwa region.
 Among the various industries that flourished in the Gupta period, mining and metallurgy certainly occupied the top position.

 The Amarakosha gives a comprehensive list of metals.
 Of all the metals, iron was the most useful, and blacksmiths were only next to the peasants in the rural community.
-The most eloquent evidence of the high stage of development which metallurgy had attained in the Gupta period is the Mehrauli iron pillar of King Chandra, usually identified as Chandragupta II.
+The most eloquent evidence of the high stage of development that metallurgy had attained in the Gupta period is the Mehrauli iron pillar of King Chandra, usually identified as Chandragupta II.

 Trade and Commerce

 There was not much material change in the trade routes, commercial organization, currency systems, trade practices, etc. during the period.
-Like the previous phase, we have reference to two types of merchants in the Gupta period, namely Sresthi who was usually settled at a particular place and enjoyed an eminent position and the Sarthavaha who was a caravan trader.
+Like the previous phase, we have reference to two types of merchants in the Gupta period, namely Sresthi who was usually settled at a particular place and enjoyed an eminent position, and the Sarthavaha who was a caravan trader.
 The articles of internal trade included all sorts of commodities for everyday use, chiefly sold in villages and town markets.

-On the other hand, luxury goods formed the principal articles of long distance trade.
+On the other hand, luxury goods formed the principal articles of long-distance trade.
 Narada and Brihaspati laid down many regulations to govern the trade practices of the time.
 Compared to the earlier period, there was a decline in long-distance trade.
 Silk and spices were the chief Indian export articles of Indo-Roman trade.
-But by the middle of the sixth century silk worms were secretly brought overland from China and introduced into the Byzantine Empire.
+But by the middle of the sixth-century silkworms were secretly brought overland from China and introduced into the Byzantine Empire.
 This produced an adverse effect on India’s trade with the west.